Presentation and Status in Health Basket

 Injection-schedule recommendations should be followed scrupulously.

-When the vaccine is administered to subjects with a known immunodeficiency due to an immunosuppressive illness or a concomitant immunosuppressive treatment (such as corticosteroids), a serological test should be performed 2 to
+When the vaccine is administered in individuals with known immunodeficiency, due to an immunosuppressive disease or a concomitant immunosuppressive treatment (including corticosteroids), blood tests must be performed 2 to 4 weeks after vaccination.

 Do not inject via the intravascular route: make sure the needle does not penetrate a blood vessel.

 Anxiety-related reactions, including vasovagal reactions (syncope), hyperventilation or stress-related reactions can occur following, or even before, any vaccination as a psychogenic response to the needle injection.
-This can be accompanied by several neurological signs such as transient visual disturbance and paraesthesia.
+This can be accompanied by several neurological signs, such as transient visual disturbance and paraesthesia.
 It is important that procedures are in place to avoid injury from faints.

 Side Effects